epiphanyplx/SkypeToZAC/README.md

 # Information
 The Script creates a ps1 file in C:\SkypeToZAC.
 The ps1 file converts the skype call to one accepted by ZAC.
 <br>I built this for ConnectWise Manage as it only integrates with Skype - fat client integrates with TAPI as well but ZAC does not support TAPI.
-The ps1 file was needed because the call to skype has "?call" on the end of the phone number and ZAC will throw an error.
+<br>The ps1 file was needed because the call to skype has "?call" on the end of the phone number and ZAC will throw an error.

 # Installation
 1. Open PowerShell.exe and run:.